socketsupply/create-socket-app/README.md

 If something doesn't work, please [create an issue](https://github.com/socketsupply/create-socket-app).

-We'd love to have your helping on `create-socket-app`.
+We'd love to have your helping on `Create Socket App`.

 If you have questions, please join our [Discord](https://discord.com/invite/YPV32gKCsH)